biosciences/AMRScan/paper/paper.md

 - The shared R script `scripts/parse_blast.R` is used for post-BLAST result summarization.
 - Both implementations are documented, testable, and validated using mock NGS input.

-# Acknowledgements

-The author thanks Professor Vitali Sintchenko and the Sydney Infectious Diseases Institute (SydneyID) for supporting research in pathogen genomics and antimicrobial resistance surveillance.
-This project was inspired by translational needs in microbial diagnostics and outbreak detection.

 # Example Dataset and Demonstration

 The example data used to validate AMRScan was obtained from a study by Munim et al. (2024) on multidrug-resistant *Klebsiella pneumoniae* isolated from poultry in Noakhali, Bangladesh [@munim2024mdr].
 The assembled genome was downloaded from GenBank ([GCA_037966445.1](https://www.ncbi.nlm.nih.gov/assembly/GCA_037966445.1)).

-For antimicrobial resistance gene detection, we used the protein homolog model from the Comprehensive Antibiotic Resistance Database (CARD), version Broadstreet v4.0.1, available at:
+For antimicrobial resistance gene detection, we used the protein homolog model from the Comprehensive Antibiotic Resistance Database (CARD) [@jia2017card], version Broadstreet v4.0.1, available at:
 [https://card.mcmaster.ca/download/0/broadstreet-v4.0.1.tar.bz2](https://card.mcmaster.ca/download/0/broadstreet-v4.0.1.tar.bz2)

 A sample output summary is shown below: